The Bankrate promise

 - P2P lenders might have red flags to watch out for, including high rates and inflexible terms

-Crowdfunding allows you to source funding from individuals who have an interest in seeing your business succeed — often in exchange for a reward (like company merchandise) or equity.
-Kickstarter and SeedInvest are two popular crowdfunding platforms, both of which let you set a fundraising goal, collect donations and interact with supporters.
+Crowdfunding is an LLC loan alternative that allows you to source funding from individuals interested in seeing your business succeed — often in exchange for a reward (like company merchandise) or equity.
+Kickstarter and SeedInvest are two popular crowdfunding platforms that let you set a fundraising goal, collect donations and interact with supporters.

 - Some crowdfunding contributions don’t need to be paid back